 The Directors (Trustees) of The Moorlands Primary Federation are also the directors of the Charitable Company for the purposes of company law.
 The Charitable Company is known as The Moorlands Primary Federation.
-Details of the Directors and Members who served throughout the year, except as noted, are included in the Reference and Administrative Details on page 1.
+Details of the Directors and Members who served throughout the year, except as noted, are included in the Reference and Administrative Details.